Closing a company in the Netherlands

 • Filing final tax returns.

-Our package fee for the company dissolution service is €1250 (ex VAT, if applicable)
+Our package fee for the Company Dissolution and Liquidation service is €1250 (ex VAT, if applicable).

 YOUR BUSINESS TOOLKIT